 Kevin represents defendants and plaintiffs alike in commercial litigation matters, including breach of contract, fraud, misappropriation, breach of fiduciary duty, and unfair competition matters.
 He regularly advises clients regarding complex electronic discovery matters.
 Kevin’s pro bono practice includes civil rights impact litigation cases, as well as work on behalf of veterans and immigrants.

 Kevin received his J.D. from Stanford Law School, where he served as a vice president of the Moot Court Board, senior editor of the Stanford Law & Policy Review, and co-director of legal research for the Social Security Disability Pro Bono Program.

-Represented a software company in multiple actions related to copyright infringement, computer fraud, unfair competition and related claims
+Represented a software company in multiple federal actions regarding copyright infringement, computer fraud, and unfair competition

 Represented a provider of document management services in a fraud-based antitrust action

-Counseled a trade association in a highly regulated consumer products industry
+Counseled trade association in a highly regulated consumer products industry

 Harvard College, 2007, Artis Baccalaureate, Magna Cum Laude